 While I write this book, I work the grind of a nine to five.
 I also have two children under the age of five and a wife that needs extra support to fight the demons that call for her daily.

-I choose to script a different story where the lead character fights each day to find the strength to rise above depression.
-I am not discouraged I didn’t see the sunrise this morning because I don’t need the sun to shine to be free.
+I choose to script a story where the lead character fights each day to find the strength to rise above depression.
+I am not discouraged I didn’t see the sun this morning because I don’t need the sun to shine to be free.

-I have given away more books than I have sold but I feel closer to my dream now than I ever have before.
+I have given away more books than I have sold but I feel closer to my dream than ever have before.
 I have released my attachment to the outcome.
 It doesn’t mean I have given up on my goal.
 I have faith because I know what my part is in the process.
-I have faith in what I cannot see because I have confidence in what I feel.
+I have faith in what I cannot see because I now have confidence in what I feel.